Jobo Khatoane

 Jobo Khatoane (born June 8, 1991) is a professional Mosotho long-distance runner.
 He was selected to compete in the marathon at the 2012 London Olympics but had to withdraw before the race due to a pelvis injury.

 He was scheduled to compete in the men's half marathon at the 2019 African Games but he did not start.

+Khatoane won the Mpumalanga Marathon in 2024, billed as Africa's richest marathon, with a prize money of R1 million.
+However, he, along with other winners, did not receive any prize money, and criminal charges have been laid against the organiser.